Alexanderoke/Pasword_Locker/README.md

 ## Technologies Used
 Python programing language.
 ## Support and contact details
+You can reach me via git hub for feedback.
 ### License
 *{Determine the license under which this application can be used.
 See below for more details on licensing.}* This is under the [MIT](LICENSE) license